fsiola/modularShinyDashboard/README.md

 ## ui.R
 You should create your UI just like any other Shiny page.
 There are two things you should do here:
- - The UI must be assigned to a tabItem variable with naming matching the "*TabPage*" pattern.
+ - The UI must be assigned to a tabItem variable with naming matching the "\*TabPage\*" pattern.
- - You must provide a menuItem variable with naming matching the "*LinkPage*" pattern.
+ - You must provide a menuItem variable with naming matching the "\*LinkPage\*" pattern.

 ## server.R
 Place here all your server functions that uses the $output Shiny variable.

 ## OnLoad.R
-Place here all functions from your module that should run only once the Shinny application is loaded.
+Place here all functions from your module that should run only once the Shiny application is loaded.